 One of these horrid swamp creatures rears up out of the water and confronts the characters.
 They have interrupted its day and must pay for the affront.
-The catoblepas is driven away when it is reduced to 75% of its starting hit points (only award half experience unless they somehow kill this monster).
+The catoblepas is driven away when it is reduced to 25% of its starting hit points.